-Once you have added an existing airport, default Airport Layout(s) will be listed under the airport (Figure 6).
+Once the existing airport has been added, default Airport Layout(s) will be listed under the airport (Figure 6).
 An airport layout represents the runway configurations of the airport at a specific point in time.
-If you added an airport that had runway changes in the past, multiple airport layouts will be listed under the airport.
+If the airport had runway changes in the past, multiple airport layouts will be listed under the airport.